-gram's existence, 134 borough dustry and Piquniq Management residents were placed in oilfield jobs.
-The focus of the training program service.
+gram's existence, 134 borough residents were placed in oilfield jobs.

 The focus of the training program is to provide residents with skills in operations and maintenance disciplines for which permanent employment is often found, as opposed to construction trades, which typically lead to seasonal work.